juanmsl/CPP-Nonogram/README.md

 ## Configure the enviroment and how to compile it

-To compile and excute the project you need to have installed OpenGL, to install it you can use the comand<br>`sudo apt install freeglut3-dev`
+To compile and excute the project all you need is to have installed OpenGL and c++ compiler, to install both of them you can use the following comands<br>
+`sudo apt install freeglut3-dev` for OpenGL<br>
+`sudo apt install g++` for C++ compiler

 And to compile it, all you need is<br>`g++ -std=c++11 *.cxx -o <Executable name> -lGL -lGLU -lglut`